Credentialing & Enrollment Services

 - Work history – current and prior practice affiliations, employment history, hospital privileges

-- Disciplinary history – state medical board actions, sanctions, exclusions from federal programs (OIG exclusion database check)
+- Disciplinary history – state medical board actions, sanctions, exclusions check (OIG)

-- References and peer recommendations – for some payers, particularly hospitals and Medicare Advantage plans
+- References and peer recommendations – for some payers and Medicare Advantage plans

-This verification process is called primary source verification (PSV) – the payer or CVO contacts the issuing source directly (the medical school, the state licensing board, the malpractice carrier) rather than relying on copies the provider submits.
+This verification process is called primary source verification (PSV) – the payer or CVO contacts the issuing source directly rather than relying on copies the provider submits.
 PSV takes time it is the primary driver of why credentialing timelines are measured in weeks, not days.

 Payer Enrollment